Azure-Samples/explore-iot-operations/samples/layered-networking/arc-enable-clusters.md

 ## Prerequisites

-- Set up the jump box as outlined in previously with Azure CLI and Kubectl.
+- Set up the jump box as outlined in [preparing the jump box](./prerequisites.md#preparing-the-jump-box).
 Make sure it's set up to communicate with each cluster by switching context.

 - Contributor access to an Azure subscription where the clusters connect.